Birds Eye View festival: International Women’s Day Gala and COMPETITION

 Nana Ekvtimishvili’s and Simon Groß’s award-winning Georgian feature In Bloom will open the Festival on Tuesday 8th April where it will receive its UK Premiere.
 Lola Bessis and Ruben Amar’s touching French-American family drama Swim Little Fish Swim, which will also receive its UK premiere, will close the festival on Sunday 13th April.

-The 2014 Festival is Birds Eye View's biggest and best outing, with a host of UK premieres and special events featuring some of the world's leading female filmmakers and rising new talents.
+The 2014 Festival promises to be Birds Eye View’s biggest and best outing, with a host of UK premieres and special events featuring some of the world’s leading female filmmakers and rising new talents.
 The programme also includes industry programmes supported by the British Council and Creative Skillset, plus much more in six days of endlessly inspiring women from across the globe.

 Events and screening will take place at BFI Southbank, Barbican, Curzon Soho, ICA, Electric Cinema and several more venues.
 The full programme will be announced shortly, keep your eye on BEV website.